San Pietro Infine is a tiny medieval village in Southern Italy, almost halfway between Rome and Naples.

 John Huston, the great film director, during the war, served in the Army with the rank of Captain.
 His main duty was to produce films for the Army Signal Corps.
 He made a documentary about the battle.
 It’s beautiful work that was censored by the Army.
 It pointed out some strategic mistakes and failures of intelligence that originated almost 1.200 casualties among the Allied forces.
 And the big bosses didn’t like that.

-Lately, the movie was made public.
+Lately, the movie has been made public.

 If you’re interested you can watch it here.